ftrackhq/integrations/doc/tutorial/setup.rst

     $ git rebase upstream/main

 Repeat the steps above for ftrack-connect-pipeline-maya repository.
+Throughout this tutorial, the folder **mypipeline** will refer to this location were you checkout and store your local source code repository.

 At any new release done by ftrack, you can simply pull these and then merge into your repository::